bkuker/recipes/sicilian_pizza.md

   * 20g Olive Oil
   * 6g (1.5 tsp) yeast

-Combine flou & salt in bowl of a food processor fitted with the blade or dough blade attachment.
+Combine flour & salt in bowl of a food processor fitted with the blade or dough blade attachment.

 Add yeast, 20g olive oil, and water.